top of page

 95% Of Companies Rely On Reviews To Drive Their Business.

-This is where content in Trinidad and Tobago (for many potential clients like myself) takes a nosedive being “just about going viral”.
+This is where marketing in Trinidad and Tobago (for many potential clients like myself) takes the nosedive I mentioned earlier being “just about going viral”.
 Oftentimes you’ll hear content creators complain about going viral being all their clients care about.
-Evidently, when you’re just cutting your teeth in marketing your services, a circumstance of that situation is not knowing any better.
-But “if the data doesn’t lie” then a poor conversion strategy is rooted in 99% of businesses being fearful of branding their services.
+“If the data doesn’t lie” then a poor conversion strategy is rooted in 99% of Trini businesses being fearful of branding their services.
+Because you can’t market without a brand.

-The illusion of a brand is a lot easier to sell.
+This fact is why we have illusions of brand’s.
 Just weave bold colors and fonts around a few sound blips — like putting lipstick on a fish and calling it a mermaid.
-A marketing problem is what you’ll have on your hands when you don’t prioritize the process that comes before the marketing.
+But a marketing problem is what you’ll have on your hands when you take that path!

 Getting your client from point A to B is a journey you have to be dedicated to fleshing out for yourself BEFORE you can help them in their journey with their clients.